Updates will be posted here and on social media as they become available.

 - Maintain good health etiquette.
 If you need to sneeze or cough, do so into your elbow.
 Avoid touching your face, and wash your hands (or use hand sanitizer) before and after your visit.

-- Dog owners are strongly encouraged to leash pets at all times and are reminded to properly bag and dispose of pet waste.
+- Dog owners are required to leash pets at all times and are reminded to properly bag and dispose of pet waste.
+Additionally:

 We need your help to ensure the health and safety of our visitors, staff members, and property.
 Thank you for doing your part to end this pandemic.